Yoast/wordpress-seo/packages/ui-library/src/elements/toast/docs/component.md

-The Toast component is a general-purpose toast element which can be used to implement custom notifications.
+The Toast element is a versatile toast component that can be used to implement custom notifications.